 In complex-coordinate math, this is known as SU(3) in the literature (the symmetry group for the color force; 3×3 complex matrix representation).
 Electroweak uses SU(2) [same idea, but 2×2 complex matrix representation].
 The real analogs SO(3) and SO(2) of SU(3) and SU(2) are more for rigid rotations.
 [Jargon: SO := “special orthogonal group”, SU := “special unitary group”.
 It is formally meaningful to define SO for complex vector spaces, but these don’t behave nearly as much like SO over real vector spaces, as SU over complex vector spaces do.User on PBS Space Time Discord.

 What is the physical basis for quantum mechanic’s ‘spin’?

-How do nested shells implement containment of the shell(s) and/or payload they enclose?
+How do nested dipoles implement containment of the other dipoles as well as personality charges?